 * When you set your new year’s resolution, start small and aim for a week.
 Once that’s been achieved, stretch your goals as far as you think you’ll go (but don’t go over a month).
 Always check in with your own progress.

 * Don’t set more than one goal, or you’ll avert your attention on personal progress too wide

 (Wicca is a modern religion based on pagan practices.
 Its only rule is ‘An it harm none, do what ye will’)

 Dai H, Riis, J, & Milkman, K L, (2013) The Fresh Start Effect: Temporal Landmarks That Motivate Aspirational Behaviour.
 The Wharton School Research Paper No.51.

 R. Hanson and J. Simler, The Elephant in the Brain, (Oxford, 2018)

-Discover more from the world of behavioural science as Ogilvy Change explain how the power of positivity can beat the Blue Monday blues here.
+Discover more from the world of behavioural science as Ogilvy Consulting's Behavioural Science Practice explain how the power of positivity can beat the Blue Monday blues here.